-Helpful facts on buying coffee for the office
+10 facts for buying coffee for the Office

-We list the top 10 facts you should know about buying coffee beans for your office coffee machine.
+We list the top 10 facts about buying coffee beans for your office coffee machine.

 1. Coffee is a fresh food.

-That's right, coffee is a fresh food that goes stale (oxidizes) inside of the triple-foil laminated, heat-sealed, 1-way valve packaging.
+That's right.
+Coffee is a fresh food that goes stale (oxidizes) inside the triple-foil laminated, heat-sealed, 1-way valve packaging.

-Despite the 12 month Best Before Date (or in the case of imported coffee beans it is typically 2 years), the coffee will be past it's peak usage window around 21 days from roast date.
+Despite the 12-month Best Before Date (or, in the case of imported coffee beans, it is typically two years), the coffee will be past its peak usage window around 21 days from the roast date.

-2. Buy only what you need for at most 4 - 6 weeks.
+2. Buy only enough coffee to last at most 4 - 6 weeks.

-3. Office suppliers who provide your pens and stationary do not manage coffee properly.
+3. Office suppliers who provide your pens and stationery need to manage coffee properly.

 They go out to market tender and source the cheapest and nastiest coffees, have the beans private label roasted and delivered in bulk to save money.

-The coffee beans are then left in warehouse shelves with absolutely no care or attention to the peak usage windows.
+Those coffee beans are left stranded on warehouse shelves without care or attention to the peak usage windows.

-Basically, they fail to deliver a quality cup and your office staff are just going to wander outside into the streets in search of a decent cup of coffee - wasting valuable time.
+They need to deliver a quality cup, and your office staff will wander outside into the streets in search of a decent cup of coffee - wasting valuable time.

 4. Always clean your equipment regularly